ddeutils/ddeutil-io/README.md

 This package has 3 parts of core module; **Register**, **Stores**, and **Files**.
-The base module is the file module that is open file objects with specific format that want to open include open directory objects (I think the open dir object do not should to use now because I do not done with its code.)
+The base module is the file module that is open file objects with specific format that want to open include open directory objects (I think the open dir object do not should to use now because I do not do with its code.)

 ## :round_pushpin: Installation